NickBrisebois/DiscordChatGPTBot/README.md

-# A discord bot that works with fine-tuned OpenAI fine tuned models
+# A discord bot that works with fine-tuned OpenAI models

-Rather lazily programmed discord bot that works with any OpenAI models.
+Rather lazily programmed discord bot that works with any OpenAI (including finetuned) models.

 To install the libraries for it you'll need to install the Python package manager `poetry`